 To do this, study the correct tongue and mouth position for each letter.

 Another method consists of dividing the Arabic alphabet based on where they fall in the following categories:

 - Letters that are pronounced lightly (such as ت [ta], س [si], ك [ka] , ذ [dha]) and those with a stronger pronunciation (such as Sa, with its “s” pronounced like the English word “sun”, ت [ta] and ق [qa], which is pronounced by pressing the throat, as opposed to the letter “ka”, of which sound originates from the mouth).

 - The letters that can be attached to the right and the left, and those that can only be attached to the right.
 They are the following: أ [alif], د [da], ذ [dha], ر [raa] (rolled r), ز [zayn] and و [waw].

 - Changing letters, and fixed letters.
 In Arabic, some letters change depending on whether they are at the end of a word or not.
 Some don’t change no matter their position.

 I can’t advise you to do pronunciation exercises enough.
 They are very helpful for reproducing the correct sounds of the Arabic language.
 Especially those that don’t exist in English.

-I highly recommend you not to learn the Arabic alphabet in its traditional order.
+I highly recommend that you don’t learn the Arabic alphabet in its traditional order.
 This can especially help you avoid amalgamates and other possible confusions between the letters with similar shapes and transcriptions but with different sounds.
-Only once you’ve learned all the letters of the Arabic alphabet should you could learn their order.
+Only once you’ve learned all the letters of the Arabic alphabet should you learn their order.